 When the FASB and IASB collaborated on the joint revenue recognition project, they tried to anticipate the issues and concerns that would arise, but the Boards understood that some concerns would only surface as entities began the implementation process.
-To deal with these concerns, the Boards formed the Transition Resource Group (TRG), comprised of auditors, financial statement preparers, and other professionals from a wide range of industries and organizations.
-Along with the TRG members, representatives from the SEC, PCAOB, AICPA, and board members from the FASB and IASB attend and actively participate in TRG meetings.
+To deal with these concerns, the Boards formed the TRG, comprised of auditors, financial statement preparers, and other professionals from a wide range of industries and organizations.
+Along with the TRG members, representatives from the Securities and Exchange Commistion (SEC), Public Company Accounting Oversight Board (PCAOB), American Institute of Certified Public Accountants (AICPA), and the Boards attend and actively participate in TRG meetings.
 As outlined on the FASB’s website, the TRG’s purpose is:

 - To solicit, analyze, and discuss stakeholder issues arising from implementation of the new guidance;